testit-tms/api-client-golang/docs/FailureClassRegexModel.md

 ### NewFailureClassRegexModel

-`func NewFailureClassRegexModel(id string, isDeleted bool, ) *FailureClassRegexModel`
+`func NewFailureClassRegexModel(regexText string, id string, isDeleted bool, ) *FailureClassRegexModel`

 NewFailureClassRegexModel instantiates a new FailureClassRegexModel object This constructor will assign default values to properties that have it defined,